Display status of the HTCondor pool

 condor_status [-debug ] [help options ] [query options ] [display options ] [custom options ] [name … ]

 condor_status is a versatile tool that may be used to monitor and query the HTCondor pool.
-The condor_status tool can be used to query resource information, submitter information, checkpoint server information, and daemon master information.
+The condor_status tool can be used to query resource information, submitter information, and daemon master information.
 The specific query sent and the resulting information display is controlled by the query options supplied.
 Queries and display formats can also be customized.

 The options that may be supplied to condor_status belong to five groups: